 BBQ pulled chicken is unfussy and perfect for parties.
-A basket of buns, a bowl of sliced pickles, pickled red onions, and a cooler full of the cold stuff is just about all you need before a bunch of people start knocking at your door asking to be fed.
+A basket of buns, a bowl of sliced pickles, pickled red onions, extra sauce, and a cooler full of the cold stuff is just about all you need before a bunch of people start knocking at your door asking to be fed.

 Tailgating and need extra for the team?
 Click and slide the number next to “servings” on the recipe card below to adjust the ingredients to match how many you’re feeding—the recipe does the math for you, it’s that easy.

 How to make Pulled Chicken in a slow cooker: